ucsb-cs16-24-mirza-mentors/weekly-guidelines/CS16-weekly-guideline.md

 ## In labs (lead TA/tutor)
 * Briefly go over what the lab is about and provide any useful pointers based on your experience with completing the labs.
 * Remind students of the open lab times available that week where they can come to get help.
 We need to do this until there is a steady flow in the open labs.
-* Distribute the homeworks and collect them at the end of the lab
 * Take attendance for that lab.
 * Work with the tutors to ensure that the lab is running smoothly.
 * Make announcements about common problems students are facing and periodically
-* The 6pm lead TA (Zhiyu) should hand over all the homeworks to our grader Yifu (yifu@umail.ucsb.edu)

 ## In labs (everyone)